- Corporate Governance

-Esprit Multi Academy Trust, situated in areas of extreme disadvantage within Stoke-on-Trent, seeks to recruit up to three non-executive directors to its trustee board, bringing skills in finance, corporate governance and estates, risk and restructuring.
+Esprit Multi Academy Trust, situated in areas of extreme disadvantage within Stoke-on-Trent, seeks to recruit a non-executive director with extensive HR expertise and demonstrable experience in strategy development to its trustee board.
 Board meetings are held at Northwood Broom Academy, Keelings Road, Stoke on Trent.

 About the trust